 How to Do a Science Fair Project

-Science fairs are a wonderful opportunity to go beyond the knowledge you learn in a textbook.
+Science fair projects are a wonderful opportunity to go beyond the knowledge you learn in a textbook.
 Through independent research, a science fair project allows you to explore any scientific or engineering topic that interests you, study a subject in depth and come up with a hands-on experiment that investigates a question you have about the world around you.

 The expectations for varying ages will be different.
 Although all the steps for a science fair project are covered in the video below, you’ll want to note these average expectations by grade level: